ucf-draco-mike/silver-eureka/content/copy.md

 ## Footer

-DRACO Lab · Department of Electrical and Computer Engineering · University of Central Florida · [contact email].
+DRACO Lab · Department of Electrical and Computer Engineering · University of Central Florida · mike.borowczak@ucf.edu .
 Questions about custody, insurance, or calibration are welcome — ask before you lend.